20. What to expect and what to wear?

 13. How many clients can be served per day?

-Due to the relatively short sessions (one to three minutes), the Cryosauna you can handle five times as many appointments per day as a normal tanning booth.
+Due to the relatively short sessions (2.5 to 3 minutes), the Cryosauna you can handle five times as many appointments per day as a normal tanning booth.
 The total number will depend on the efficiency of the schedule.

 12. How do I maintain the system?